mnr/writing-wip/kwak-anthology.md

 "Print steak how?" asks Araci?
 "You can't do that at home."

 "Right.
 Not with a packet boiler," says Lupe.
+This isn't her first glass of wine and she's feeling chatty.
 "That's the big deal with a Hestia oven.
 When you push the meal box into the oven, it engages with electricity, a data port and a gas port.
 The gas from the fuel tank flows into the meal box.
 The meal box controls the impellers and valves.
 The oven connects the meal to the outside world.
 The entire setup is patented."

 "So there's a meat printer in the meal box?"